How to Keep Water Out of Ears When Swimming

 For the most part, Olympic swimmers (and every other swimmer!) can swim without using earplugs or covering their ears.

-That is because the ear canal is designed to not allow water past the eardrum.
-The exterior of the ear canal (where you can touch with your fingertip) ends at the ear drum, which seals off the canal, keeping water out.
+That is because the ear canal is designed to prevent water from passing through the eardrum.
+The exterior of the ear canal (which you can touch with your fingertip) ends at the eardrum, which seals off the canal, keeping water out.

 For swimmers who experience frequent earaches (infections in the outer ear canal), or who have perforated eardrums (meaning water will seep by the eardrum), they will rely on earplugs to keep water out.